Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-19-Security-in-Context/Section-02-Enterprise-Security-Benefits/index.md

 ## Why Enterprise Security Benefits Matter

-!!! builds-on "Builds on"
-    This section builds on [19.1 Security in Development Teams](../Section-01-Security-in-Development-Teams/index.md).

 Security is often perceived as a cost center—an expense that slows down business operations without delivering tangible value.
 However, this perspective fails to recognize security's significant contributions to business success.
 Well-implemented security programs don't just prevent losses; they create competitive advantages, enable new business opportunities, and deliver measurable returns on investment.